Point-in-time Recovery

 IBM Cloud® Databases for EnterpriseDB offers Point-In-Time Recovery (PITR) for any time in the last 7 days.
 The deployment performs continuous incremental backups and can replay transactions to bring a new deployment that is restored from a backup to any point in that 7-day window you need.

-The Backups tab of your deployment's UI keeps all of your PITR information under Point-in-Time.
+The Backups tab of your deployment's UI keeps all of your PITR information under Point-in-time-recovery.

 ibmcloud cdb postgresql earliest-pitr-timestamp <deployment name or CRN>